-At different times of my life I have been dairy free and vegetarian.
-Now I eat most things (organic, as far as possible) although I am gluten free.
+At different times of my life I have been dairy free, vegetarian, gluten free but certainly organic, as far as possible.
 I have followed the Hays System of ‘food combining’ (not mixing protein and carbohydrate foods) for about 30 years, though I don’t stick to it so rigidly now – it was a way of maintaining optimum body weight as you can’t store fat with this system of eating, though it is not a diet.
-I also take lots of supplements (vitamins, minerals, enzymes) determined by muscle testing which is a way of tuning into your ‘smart body’.
+I also take minerals and vitamins determined by muscle testing or dowsing which is a way of tuning into your ‘smart body’.

-With not a Waitrose in sight and being a long way from any big towns, I grow some of my own food and buy the rest locally.
+Being a long way from any big towns, I buy fresh food locally.
 Nothing is processed.
-I cook everything from scratch, eat well and keep it simple and quick!
+I cook everything from scratch, eat well and keep it simple and quick.
 Here are some of my favourite foods, from meals to snacks and indulgences.
 Though I have included meat and fish dishes, since creating this page I am currently going through a vegetarian phase…it varies!

 Lemon sole with something on the side!